All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How It Works (Simple Version)

 Your body naturally produces a hormone called GLP-1 after you eat.
-This hormone tells your brain you are full and helps your pancreas manage blood sugar.
+This hormone tells your brain you're full and helps your pancreas manage blood sugar.
 The problem is that natural GLP-1 breaks down in minutes.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Semaglutide is a synthetic version of GLP-1 that lasts much longer in your body.
 When you take it daily as a pill, it produces sustained effects: